Iamthelaw/notes/✅ code-complete.md

 #### Use Lazy Evaluation

 One of my former roommates was a great procrastinator.
 He justified his laziness by saying that many of the things people feel rushed to do simply don’t need to be done.
-If he waited long enough, he claimed, the things that weren’t important would be pro- crastinated into oblivion and he wouldn’t waste his time doing them.
+If he waited long enough, he claimed, the things that weren’t important would be procrastinated into oblivion and he wouldn’t waste his time doing them.

 ### 26.2 Loops